taabelu0/therewrite/README.md

    ```
    This starts the development server, accessible at `http://localhost:3000`.
 The front-end can be developed independently of the Spring Boot backend in this mode.

 4. **Build Changes**
-   To apply the changes made in the react-app navigate to `src/main/react-app` (step 1) and execute the bash script `build.sh`:
+   To apply the changes made in the react-app to the spring-application: navigate to `src/main/react-app` (step 1) and execute the bash script `build.sh`:
    ```bash
    sh build.sh
    ```